Skip To Main Content

 In ATTAIN-1, changes in body composition from baseline to week 72 were assessed in a subset of participants using dual-energy X-ray absorptiometry (DXA).1

-Refer to Change in Body Composition at Week 72 in Participants Undergoing DXA for information on both the treatment-regimen and efficacy estimand for participants who completed DXA scans, including mean percent change in
+Refer to Table 3 for treatment-regimen estimand data for participants who completed DXA scans, including mean percent change in

 • total body fat mass